-Who does the learner appear to be reflecting on?
 Themselves / Individually The learner makes direct reference to themselves, their experience, perceptions, feeling, emotions and thoughts.
-Family & Friends The learner makes reference to individuals close to them such as friends and family.
+Who does the Family & Friends The learner makes reference to individuals close to them such as friends and family. learner appear to be reflecting on?
 Local Community The learner makes reference to individuals from larger communities in their locality or groups of people within other communal cultures.
 Global / Wider Society The learner makes reference to individuals from outside their communities or unfamiliar gro-ups.
 Typically on a national or global scale.

-Using the rubric, evaluators would assign data points if 'Answer(s)' (Column 2, Table 16) were identified within the reflection.
+Using the rubric, evaluators would assign data points if 'Answer(s)' (Column 2, Table 6.16) were identified within the reflection.
 If one 'Answer' was noticed, it received one point.
 Each 'Answer' can only receive at maximum one point per reflection.
 The aim is only to identify if a particular theme was reflected on, not how often it was mentioned.